Plantar Fasciitis Runner

 Product highlights

 For durability and an improved grip, the shoe features an outsole made of high abrasion rubber.
 The design features the rubber at the toe and heel areas.
-In the middle, the outsole leaves more than enough space for the EVA midsole cushioning.
-The midsole also features a Meta-Rocker design which provides superior arch support.

 Complimenting these comfort and support technologies are;